spajeo/DataAnalysis_MachineLearning/Predicting Bike Rentals/README.md

 # DataAnalysis

+## Sources

-**Washington, D.C. is one of the cities having communal bike sharing stations where you can rent bicycles by the hour or day. .
+Washington, D.C. is one of the cities having communal bike sharing stations where you can rent bicycles by the hour or day. .
 The District collects detailed data on the number of bicycles people rent by the hour and day.
-Hadi Fanaee-T at the University of Porto compiled this data into a CSV file, which you'll be working with in this project.
+Hadi Fanaee-T at the University of Porto compiled this data into a CSV file, which I'll be working with in this project.
+You can download the data from the University of California, Irvine's [website]().

+## Dataset

 The file contains 17380 rows, with each row representing the number of bike rentals for a single hour of a single day.
-You can download the data from the University of California, Irvine's website.**

-Here are the descriptions for the relevant columns:

 `instant` - A unique sequential ID number for each row `dteday` - The date of the rentals
 `season` - The season in which the rentals occurred
 `yr` - The year the rentals occurred